For people seeking employment

 At Dimensions, we know from experience that with the right support, it is possible for almost anyone with learning disabilities to do a productive job.

-Many hundreds of people are supported with employment by Dimensions as a normal part of their support plans.
+Many hundreds of people – like Stuart and David – are supported with employment by Dimensions as a normal part of their support plans.
+More people are employed through innovative collaborations with private companies, such as our Inspired partnership.

-Through our dedicated supported employment service, which follows the British Association of Supported Employment’s best practice approach, we support other individuals into employment who do not necessarily meet traditional criteria for ‘job readiness’ or ‘employability’.
+Through our dedicated supported employment service, which follows the British Association of Supported Employment’s best practice approach, we support people into employment who do not necessarily meet traditional criteria for ‘job readiness’ or ‘employability’.

 And crucially, through raising self-esteem and social interaction, supported employment can often result in overall reductions to support costs.

-Find out more about how we support people to find work using ‘Find local services’ at the top of the page.
+Find out more about how we support people to find work near you using ‘Find local services’ at the top of the page.